knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 ## [Bonus](#bonus)

-#### What if you had a large number of FastQC reports to analyze?
+#### What if you had a large number of FastQC and kraken2 reports to analyse?

-Multiqc (https://multiqc.info/) is a tool that summarizes different types of NGS reports (not just FastQC).
+[**MultiQC**](https://multiqc.info/) is a tool that summarizes different types of NGS reports.
+It is really interesting for visualising many FastQC reports at once.

 First, install the tool:

     pip install multiqc

-In the folder with reports, run:
+Navigate to the directory "fastqc_raw" and run:

     multiqc .